drewf24/world-airbnb/data-analysis/data-analysis.md

   calculate(stat = "median")
 ```

-Creating a 95% bootstrap confidence interval for the median price of
+Creating a 95% bootstrap confidence interval for the the median price of
-Airbnbs:
+Airbnbs in NYC:

 ``` r
 set.seed(111519)